CBHS Health logo

 During pregnancy, your body will go through profound physiological, structural and even psychological changes.
 A new human life is growing inside you and it’s a miracle beyond compare.

 You may have heard a few old wives’ tales around how safe massaging your belly during pregnancy really is.
-Yes, there will be some who cannot safely enjoy a massage for various medical reasons.
-But generally, it’s a very good practice that can offer lasting benefits both during pregnancy and even the labour itself by helping you manage the pain better and improve your birth experience.
+Yes, there will be some who cannot safely enjoy a massage for various medical reasons, so it’s always advised that you consult with your healthcare team before getting one.
+But generally, it can offer lasting benefits both during pregnancy and even the labour itself by helping you manage the pain better and improve your birth experience.

 A soothing alternative to medical pain relief